Monday, December 15, 2014

 Toguri Museum in Tokyo July 1, 2019

 For those interested in Makuzu Ware.
 There is a great museum in Yokohama that features Makuzu ware and the works of Miyagawa Kozan.
 Makuzu ware originated in Kyoto, but in 1869 two Yokohama merchants established a kiln for export wares.
-Miyakawa Kozan and his sons established a kiln in Minami Otamachi.
+Miyagawa Kozan and his sons established a kiln in Minami Otamachi.
 (See Gorham p.150).
 I have seen the name written in English as Miyagawa and Miyakawa, but it is 宮川 in Japanese.

 Saturday, September 13, 2014